zugo-m/alx-low_level_programming/0x16-doubly_linked_lists/README.md

-[6-sum_dlistint.c](./6-sum_dlistint.c) | C function that returns the sum of all the data (n) of a dlistint_t linked list [7-insert_dnodeint.c](./7-insert_dnodeint.c) | C function that inserts a new node at a given position [8-delete_dnodeint.c](./8-delete_dnodeint.c) | C function that deletes the node at index index of a dlistint_t linked list
+[6-sum_dlistint.c](./6-sum_dlistint.c) | C function that returns the sum of all the data (n) of a dlistint_t linked list [7-insert_dnodeint.c](./7-insert_dnodeint.c) | C function that inserts a new node at a given position [8-delete_dnodeint.c](./8-delete_dnodeint.c) | C function that deletes the node at index index of a dlistint_t linked list [100-password](./100-password) | Password for a compiled python program [102-result](./102-result) | Biggest palindrome number made from the product of two 3-digit numbers